-As part of the Council's strategy for Additional Support Needs education (ASN).
-East Dunbartonshire Council is considering proposals to develop enhanced support bases in primary schools.
-These will support primary and early years' age children.
+As part of the Council's strategy for Additional Support Needs (ASN), East Dunbartonshire Council is considering a proposal to develop an Enhanced Learning Resource (ELR) base in Harestanes Primary School.
+This will support primary and early years aged children.
+Enhanced Learning Resource bases have already been introduced in Castlehill Primary School and Wester Cleddens Primary School and are running very successfully.

 You are being asked to take part in a statutory consultation process that will help the Council in deciding whether or not to go ahead with the proposal.
-Please read this document and return the form on page 7 to your local Hub, by 22 December 2017.
+Please read this document and return the form on page 7 to your school, by 30 November 2018.